Tennessee House Passes Measure To Arm Teachers And Staff In Response To Nashville School Shooting

-The Tennessee legislature passed a bill Tuesday that allow faculty and staff to carry concealed handguns in schools as a response to last year’s school shooting in Nashville that killed six people, including three nine-year-olds.
+The Tennessee legislature passed a bill Tuesday that allows faculty and staff to carry concealed handguns in schools as a response to last year’s school shooting in Nashville that killed six people, including three 9-year-olds.

 The Washington Post reported that the measure was approved Tuesday by the state’s House, which voted 68-28 in favor of the bill as protesters shouted their objections and chanted, “Not one more kid,” “Blood is on your hands,” and “Vote them out” so loudly they nearly drowned out the discussion on the House floor.
 And much like the protesters, House Democrats were displeased that the Republican supermajority had imposed its will once more.